Procter & Gamble: International expansion

 The company moved into other countries, both in terms of manufacturing and product sales, becoming an international corporation with its 1930 acquisition of the Thomas Hedley Co., based in Newcastle upon Tyne, England.
-After this acquisition, Procter & Gamble had their UK Headquarters at 'Hedley House' in Newcastle upon Tyne, until quite recently, when they moved to The Heights, Brooklands.
+After this acquisition, Procter & Gamble had their UK Headquarters at Hedley House in Newcastle upon Tyne, until quite recently, when they moved to The Heights, Brooklands.
 Numerous new products and brand names were introduced over time, and Procter & Gamble began branching out into new areas.
-The company introduced Tide laundry detergent in 1946 and Prell shampoo in 1947.
+The company introduced Tide laundry detergent in 1946, Prell shampoo in 1947 and Joy, the first liquid synthetic detergent in 1949.

 In 1955, Procter & Gamble began selling the first toothpaste to contain fluoride, known as Crest.
-Branching out once again in 1957, the company purchased Charmin paper mills and began manufacturing toilet paper and other tissue paper products.
-Once again focusing on laundry, Procter & Gamble began making Downy fabric softener in 1960 and Bounce fabric softener sheets in 1972.
+Branching out once again in 1957, the company purchased paper mills from Charmin and began manufacturing toilet paper and other tissue paper products.
+Once again focusing on laundry, Procter & Gamble began making Downy-branded fabric softener in 1960 and Bounce fabric softener sheets in 1972.
 From 1957 to 1968, Procter & Gamble owned Clorox, the leading American manufacturer of liquid bleach; however, the Federal Trade Commission challenged the acquisition, and the U.S. Supreme Court decided against P&G in April 1967.

 One of the most revolutionary products to come out on the market was the company's disposable Pampers diaper, first test-marketed in 1961, the same year Procter & Gamble came out with Head & Shoulders.
 Prior to this point, disposable diapers were not popular, although Johnson & Johnson had developed a product called Chux.
 Babies always wore cloth diapers, which were leaky and labor-intensive to wash.
 Pampers provided a convenient alternative, albeit at the environmental cost of more waste requiring landfilling.
 Amid the recent concerns parents have voiced on the ingredients in diapers, Pampers launched Pampers Pure collection in 2018, which is a "natural" diaper alternative.